 |Average for Australians who retired in the past 5 years||61.5|

 |Average for Men who retired in the past 5 years||63.3|

 |Average for Women who retired in the past 5 years||59.6|

 Due to us living longer, the superannuation preservation age is incrementally increasing, as is the Government Age Pension.
 This obviously affects peoples’ ability to retire on their desired retirement income and requires them to work longer, or accept a lower level of retirement income.

 How to Manage Your Super Without Paying a Financial Adviser

 Download our 6-step checklist & take control of your super

 Around two thirds of people over age 45 who are intending to retire expect to have their main source of income to be derived from a superannuation income stream or annuity and to not primarily rely on Government benefits.
 This is in comparison to almost half of retired Australians who reported Government pensions or allowances as their main source of income.

 I would be curious to know if the retirees of today also expected to be mostly self-funded when they were in their 40’s and 50’s – only to see things not turn out as expected.
 Do we manage our finances better now, with compulsory superannuation contributions, resources at our fingertips and advice on every corner?
 Or will half of the population find themselves continuing to survive on the Old Age Pension?

-If you would like anything clarified or have any further questions about the Average Retirement Age in Australia or any other topics, please do not hesitate to leave a comment in the section below and I will endeavour to respond within 24 hours.
+If you would like anything clarified or have any further questions about the Average Retirement Age in Australia or any other topics, please do not hesitate to leave a comment in the section below.